TV - Vice News Tonight

 February 13, 2018

-inside the ukrainian factory accused of selling Rockets to North Korea
+did this ukrainian factory sell Rockets to North Korea?

 After a former Soviet missile factory in Ukraine was accused of selling rockets to North Korea, Vice News Tonight was the first western media to visit the site.